StraightOuttaCrompton/NJS-ErgastF1API/README.md

 -   cd into the root folder and run: `docker compose up`
 -   give everything a minute or to to come up and then test the API at: `http://localhost:8080/`

+Run `docker-compose build --no-cache && docker-compose up` to update the database

 ## Test

 ### After verifying that everything works, here's what you can try to add after the base URL